Skip to content

 Bar chart comparing valuation multiples for high NRR vs low NRR SaaS companies.

-Your valuation is not fate.
-It is a formula.
-Solve for the variables, and the exit price will take care of itself.
+Your valuation isn't fate.
+It's a formula.
+Solve for the three variables and the exit price takes care of itself.

 Continue the operating path